Alps Hiking: Switzerland, Italy & France

 Included meal: Breakfast

-- Opt for an adventure through Haute-Savoie, exploring the awe-inspiring Gorges du Fier and the fairy-tale Château de Menthon-Saint-Bernard.
+- Join the optional Haute-Savoie excursion to explore the dramatic Gorges du Fier and the fairy-tale Château de Menthon-Saint-Bernard.

-- Craft your perfect free day in Annecy—whether it's exploring through town, lounging on sun-kissed beaches, or diving into some thrilling water sports.
+- Craft your perfect free day in Annecy—whether it's exploring through town, lounging on the lake's beaches, or trying out water sports.

 Flight home